-Frequently asked questions about
+Frequently asked questions about short-term health insurance in Washington

-short-term health insurance in Washington
+Is short-term health insurance available for purchase in Washington?

 Until October 2, 2018, federal regulations limited short-term health plans to no more than three months, and renewals were prohibited.
-But the Trump administration’s rules for short-term plans (effective October 2, 2018) allow them to have initial terms of up to 364 days, and a total duration (including renewals) of up to 36 months.
+But the Trump administration’s rules for short-term plans (effective October 2, 2018) allow them to have initial terms of up to 364 days, and a total duration (including renewals) of up to 36 months.3

-ACA-compliant plans are purchased on a monthly basis, so you can enroll in coverage even for only a few months until another policy takes effect — and if you’re eligible, you may qualify for financial assistance in the form of a premium subsidy.
+ACA-compliant plans are purchased on a month-to-month basis, so you can enroll in coverage even for only a few months until another policy takes effect – and if you’re eligible, you may qualify for financial assistance in the form of a premium subsidy.

 Washington residents may also be eligible for Medicaid coverage.